serpapi/google-search-results-golang/README.md

 ## Conclusion

-Serp Api supports mutiple search engines and subservices all available for this Golang client.
+SerpApi supports mutiple search engines and subservices all available for this Golang client.

 For example: Using Google client.
 To enable a type of search, the field tbm (to be matched) must be set to: